-CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 E2.c Alcohol/Illegal Drugs/Inhalants: Selling/Buying No student shall buy, receive, sell, or otherwise distribute or possess with intent to distribute or attempt to buy, sell, or otherwise distribute or possess with intent to distribute alcoholic beverages, illegal drugs, inhalants, narcotics, hallucinogens, amphetamines, barbiturates, or marijuana, marijuana oil, THC (including, but not limited to hemp-derived THC products) or any other substance lated under the Georgia Controlled Substances Act, or any substance falsely identified as such, or the student purports to be an alcoholic beverage or illegal drug, narcotics, hallucinogens, amphetamines, barbiturates, or marijuana, or any other substance listed under the Georgia Controlled Substances Act.
+CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 E2.c Alcohol/Illegal Drugs/Inhalants: Selling/Buying No student shall buy, receive, sell, or otherwise distribute or possess with intent to distribute or attempt to buy, sell, or otherwise distribute or possess with intent to distribute alcoholic beverages, illegal drugs, inhalants, narcotics, hallucinogens, amphetamines, barbiturates, or marijuana, marijuana oil, THC (including, but not limited to hemp-derived THC products) or any other substance listed under the Georgia Controlled Substances Act, or any substance falsely identified as such, or the student purports to be an alcoholic beverage or illegal drug, narcotics, hallucinogens, amphetamines, barbiturates, or marijuana, or any other substance listed under the Georgia Controlled Substances Act.
 Inhalants include vapes, e-cigs, e-liquids, etc. E2.c.2 1 to 5 Days ISS OR 1 to 3 Days OSS E2.c.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 E2.d Alcohol Paraphernalia/ Counterfeit Drugs, Drug Paraphernalia No student shall possess, transmit, or store any drug-related paraphernalia or counterfeit drugs, or alcohol paraphernalia (including scales, empty bottles, flasks, shot glasses, etc.).
 If student does not possess actual alcohol, illegal drugs, or inhalants but is in possession of associated items E2.d.1 1 to 3 Days Detention E2.d.2 1 to 5 Days ISS OR 1 to 3 Days OSS E3.d.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 E3 Arson No student shall intentionally damage or attempt to damage any real or personal property by fire or incendiary device.
-E3.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+E3.2 4 to 5 Days ISS OR 1 to 3 days OSS E3.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 E4 Assault Attempting to cause physical injury, threaten bodily harm, or commit an act which places a person in reasonable apprehension of immediately receiving physical injury, but no contact is made.
-E4.1 1 to 3 Days Detention Assault of School Employee requires a mandatory discipline hearing unless such hearing is waived by the victim Employee.
-E4.2 1 to 5 Days ISS OR 1 to 3 Days OSS E4.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+E4.1 1 to 3 Days Detention E4.2 1 to 5 Days ISS OR 1 to 3 Days OSS E4.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 E4.b Assault of School Employee Intentional attempted physical attack against an employee with the intent to cause bodily harm resulting in severe injuries, or any act which places another in reasonable apprehension of immediately receiving a violent injury.
+Mandatory Discipline Hearing unless the hearing is waived by the victim/employee and the victim/employee signs the waiver form.
 E4.b.2 1 to 5 Days ISS OR 1 to 3 Days OSS E4.b.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.